 A person commits the offense of aggravated assault if the person purposely or knowingly causes serious bodily injury to another person.
 Serious bodily injury is a physical injury that creates a substantial risk of death.
 An example of aggravated assault includes physical contact, such as a beating, that places the victim in critical condition or in a coma.

 Aggravated assault also occurs when the physical contact results, or can reasonably be expected to result, in serious permanent disfigurement, such as severe facial scars due to boiling water or acid, or extended loss of a part of one's body or organ.
 The loss must be more than temporary, but not necessarily permanent.
 For example, losing one's spleen after a knife wound to the abdomen, or having to amputate a finger after a bruising fight, would support a charge of aggravated assault.

 If the harm is mere "bodily injury," such as physical pain or the temporary impairment of a physical condition, the charge is likely to be a misdemeanor.
-See Misdemeanor Assault in Montana for more information.

 Another way to commit aggravated assault is to use force or physical contact on the victim, intending to make that victim fear an imminent assault that would cause serious injury or death.
 For example, grabbing a woman and dragging her into a dark alley while tearing off her clothes is aggravated assault because of the fear of rape created by the contact.

 The victim's fear must be reasonable—the reaction that any reasonable person would have in the same situation.
 For example, binding someone with duct tape, wrapping him in a rug, and driving to a secluded bridge would most likely cause fear of serious injury or death in a reasonable person.
 In contrast, striking someone with a neon-yellow foam sword would not be aggravated assault, as a reasonable person would probably not fear serious injury or death from such an action.